 TItle IX Regulations & Harassment Complaint Procedures

 As part of our mission to focus on learning for every student every day, it is our responsibility to continually develop an organizational culture that is respectful and inclusive of all students and staff.
 A portion of the update provided at the August 10, 2020 Board Meeting includes: On May 19, 2020, the U.S. Secretary of Education amended the regulations implementing Title IX of the Education Amendments of 1972.
 Title IX prohibits discrimination on the basis of sex and sexual orientation, including peer-to-peer sexual harassment and sexual violence.
-The new regulations take effect on August 14, 2020.
-The new regulations will require us to update our policies, identify specific roles and individuals within the investigatory process, increase training for investigatory staff, and require the district to post certain information prominently on the district’s website.
+The new regulations took effect on August 14, 2020.
+The district updated policies to reflect changes in the new regulations.
+The district identified specific roles and individuals within the investigatory process, increase training for investigatory staff, and require the district to post certain information prominently on this website.

 Investigators and Decision-Makers*

 Dr. Michael Pasquinelli, Assistant Superintendent of Secondary Education & Curriculum

 Dr. Kristen Justus, Assistant Superintendent of Elementary Education & Curriculum

 *When the school or district learns that someone is alleged to be the victim of sexual harassment, the interim Title IX coordinator will immediately contact Mr. Donald Palmer, Solicitor, Goehring, Rutter & Boehm, to ensure regulatory and procedural compliance.
 Based on the building level associated with the allegation, the roles of investigator and decision-maker will be assigned.
 By regulation, these are separate roles.
 For example, Dr. Justus may be assigned as an investigator for elementary-level complaints.
 Dr. Pasquinelli would serve as the decision-maker.